Sirisha929/Djangomodelscreation/README.md

 dockerfile
 FROM python:3.10

-# Set working directory in the container
-WORKDIR /app

-# Copy the application files
-COPY . .

-# Install dependencies
-RUN pip install -r requirements.txt

-# Expose port 8000 for the app
+Expose port 8000 for the app
 EXPOSE 8000

-# Run the Django application
+ Run the Django application
 CMD ["python", "manage.py", "runserver", "0.0.0.0:8000"]
 2. Create a docker-compose.yml file (optional)
 If you need multi-container support, create docker-compose.yml: